 By Dawn Cobb, Contributing Writer

-Dawn Cobb is Director of Community Relations for Denton County.
+Dawn Cobb is the Director of Community Relations with Denton County.